Jun711/jun711.github.io/_posts/2019-02-18-how-to-highlight-code-on-a-Jekyll-site-syntax-highlighting.md

 header:
   teaser: /assets/images/jekyll.png
 ---
-To have code snippets highlighted so that they are more reader-friendly, we have wrap our code using the following syntax.
+To have code snippets highlighted so that they are more reader-friendly, we have to wrap our code using the following syntax.

 ## 1 Jekyll Rouge Highlight Tag
 You can install kramdown markdown parser and [rouge highlighter](http://rouge.jneen.net/){:target="_blank"} - Jekyll's default highlighter using the following command: